High order multiscale analysis of discrete integrable equations: The discrete multiscale integrability test

 It is then clear that in general $K_{n}\left[u^{\left(1\right)}_{1}\right]\in\left\{\partial_{\xi}^{\ell}u^{\left(1\right)}_{1}\right\}\cup\mathcal{P}_{\ell+1}(1)$ and that $f_{\sigma}(j)\in\mathcal{P}_{\sigma+j}(j-1)$, $\forall\sigma$, $j\geq 2$.

-Eqs.~(\ref{Valentia}) are \emph{necessary} conditions for integrability and represent a hierarchy of \emph{compatible} evolutions for the function $u^{\left(1\right)}_{1}$ at different slow-times.
-The compatibility of (\ref{Valentia2}) implies some commutativity conditions among their r.h.s.~$f_{\sigma}(j)$.
+Eqs.~(\ref{Valentia}) are a \emph{necessary} condition for integrability and represent a hierarchy of \emph{compatible} evolutions for the same function $u^{\left(1\right)}_{1}$ at different slow-times.
+The compatibility of Eqs.~(\ref{Valentia2}) implies some commutativity conditions among their r.h.s.~terms $f_{\sigma}(j)$.
 If they are satisfied the operators $M_{\sigma}$ defined in Eq.~(\ref{Valentia2}) commute among themselves.
 Once we fix the index $j\geq 2$ in the set of Eqs.~(\ref{Valentia2}), this commutativity condition implies the following \emph{compatibility} conditions

 where, as $f_{\sigma}\left(j\right)$ and $f_{\sigma'}\left(j\right)$ are functions of the different perturbations of the fundamental harmonic up to degree $j-1$, the time derivatives $\partial_{t_{\sigma}}$, $\partial_{t_{\sigma'}}$ of those harmonics appearing respectively in $M_{\sigma}$ and $M_{\sigma'}$ have to be eliminated using the evolution equations (\ref{Valentia}) up to the index $j-1$.
 The commutativity conditions (\ref{Lavinia}) turn out to be an {\bf integrability test}.